 “It basically replicated what college would be like,” Durmus said.
 “You have the diversity of people globally.
 You have the diversity of grades.
 You don't know if the person here is a senior or a first year, and the dorm life as well.”

 The importance of IGEI’s focus on global learning ties into the legacy of Lee Iacocca ‘45.
-Duncan believes Iacocca realized some of the problems in the American auto industry were caused by professionals who were unable to create inclusive solutions that considered others who were different from themselves.
+Duncan believes Iacocca recognized that some of the problems in the American auto industry persisted because many industry leaders did not bring a global mindset to their business decisions.
 His legacy at Lehigh now helps to tackle this issue.

-“It just makes people better people as well, when you're able to get out of your own experience and to engage with difference,” Duncan said, “That legacy is one that we are excited to uphold through the program by putting together in lots of different groups and scenarios and activities, young people from around the world who otherwise would not necessarily have an opportunity to meet one another, to talk about things that matter to them, to work on projects and issues that are dear to their hearts.”
+“In addition to making people better business leaders, it just makes people better people as well, when you're able to get out of your own experience and to engage with difference,” Duncan said.
+“The Iacocca legacy is one that we are excited to uphold through the program by putting together in lots of different groups and scenarios and activities, young people from around the world who otherwise would not necessarily have an opportunity to meet one another, to talk about things that matter to them, to work on projects and issues that are dear to their hearts.”